jina-ai/jina/docs/how-to/gpu-executor.md

 :::
 ```

-Now let's fill the `executor.py` file with the actual code of our Executor
+Now let's fill the `executor.py` file with the actual Executor code:

 ```{code-block} python
 ---